FeiXue-dev/HelloCPlusPlus/HelloStrings/Readme.md

-# This repro is used to test print chinese string in consolse
+# This project is used to test print Chinese string in consolse

 Below is 2 different ways to make it works.